 In the meantime, use this time wisely and practice the yoga tools you’ve harnessed in the room:

-Be that kind of human being others will then also feel
+Be that kind of human being others will then also feel compelled to be!

 Jessica Guinn came up with this idea: Live-stream Pranayama Breathing every day at 10 AM PST.
 It’s gone wild as we breathe together and share 2 sets, maybe 10 minutes, uniting in presence with breath!